 thumbnail-card: treats the image as a thumbnail that can be given a position on the card rather than as a background image.

 map-card: a component that holds a static map in your view.
-Map card include a
+Map card includes a

 on-clickaction, and also let you set

-contentblock (which can contain most of the non-transactional view components) and a
+contentblock (which can contain most of the non-transactional Views components).

-compound-card.
-(Also, see transaction properties, which are variants of cells that allow input for use with transactional workflows.)
+Also, see transaction components, which are variants of cells that allow input for use with transactional workflows.

-These components allow the presentation of multiple images in carousel or list form.
-PNG or JPG image types are recommended.
+For a collection of images, you can add these components that allow the presentation of multiple images in carousel or list form:

 image-carousel: a component for multiple images, specified as a type or subtype of Image, that can be swiped through horizontally by the user.